-The Company generally discontinues the accrual of interest when any portion of the principal and interest is 90 days past due and collateral is insufficient to discharge the debt in full.
+The Company discontinues the accrual of interest at the earlier of when any portion of the principal and/or interest is 90 days past due, or when it is probable that not all principal and interest payments will be collected, and collateral is insufficient to discharge the debt in full.
 Generally, interest payments on nonaccrual loans are recorded as a reduction of the principal balance.

 Loans are considered impaired when, based on current information, management believes the Company will not collect all principal and interest payments according to contractual terms.
 Generally, loans are reviewed for impairment when the risk grade for a loan is downgraded to a classified asset category.
 The loans are evaluated for appropriate classification, accrual, impairment, and troubled debt restructure status.
 If collection of principal is evaluated as doubtful, all payments are applied to principal.
 A modification of a loan is considered a TDR when a borrower is experiencing financial difficulty and the modification constitutes a concession.
-The Company may consider interest rate reductions, changes to payment terms, extensions of maturities and/or principal reductions.
+The Company may consider interest rate reductions, changes to payment terms. extensions of maturities and/or principal reductions.

 Loans are generally charged-off in part or in full when management determines the loan to be uncollectible.
-Factors for charge-off that may be considered include: repayments deemed to be projected beyond reasonable time frames, client bankruptcy and lack of assets, and/or collateral deficiencies.
+Factors for charge-off that may be considered include: repayments deemed to be extended out beyond reasonable time frames, client bankruptcy and lack of assets, and/or collateral deficiencies.
+For credit card loans, accrued interest and assessed late fees are charged off simultaneously with the charge off of other components of amortized costs as other operating expense.

 The allowance for loan losses is estimated to adequately provide for probable future losses on existing loans.
 The allowance consists of specific and general components.
-For loans that are classified as impaired, an allowance is established when the collateral value, if the loan is collateral dependent, or the discounted cash flows of the impaired loan, is lower than the carrying value of that loan.
-The general component covers pools of nonclassified loans and is based on historical loss experience adjusted for qualitative factors.
-There may be an unallocated component of the allowance, which reflects the margin of the imprecision inherent in the underlying assumptions used in the method for estimating specific and general losses in the portfolio.
-Actual loan performance may differ from those estimates.
+For loans that are classified as impaired, an allowance is established when the collateral value, if the loan is collateral dependent, or the discounted cash flows of the impaired loan is lower than the carrying value of that loan.
+The general component covers pools of nonclassified loans and is based on historical loss experience adjusted with qualitative factors such as: trends in volume and terms of loans; levels of, and trends in, delinquencies and non-accruals; effects of any changes in lending policies, experience, ability and depth of management; national and local economic trends and conditions; commitments and concentrations of credit; changes in the quality of the Company's loan review system; and the volume of loans with identified incomplete financial documentation.
+Actual loan performance may differ materially from those estimates.
 A loss is recognized as a charge to the allowance when management believes that collection of the loan is unlikely.
 Collections of loans previously charged off are added to the allowance at the time of recovery.

-The components of the allowance for loan losses represent an estimation done pursuant to Accounting Standards Codification ("ASC") Topic 450, "Contingencies," or ASC Topic 310, "Receivables."
+The components of the allowance for loan losses represent an estimation done pursuant to Accounting Standards Codification ("ASC") Topic 450, "Contingencies," or ASC Topic 310,"Receivables."
 Specific allowances are established in cases where management has identified significant conditions or circumstances related to a specific credit that management believes indicate the probability that a loss may be incurred.
 The process for determining an appropriate allowance for loan losses is based on a comprehensive, well-documented, and consistently applied analysis of the loan portfolio.
-The analysis considers significant factors that affect the collectibility of the portfolio and supports the loan losses estimated by this process.
+The analysis considers significant factors that affect the collectability of the portfolio and supports the loan losses estimated by this process.
 It is important to recognize that the related process, methodology, and underlying assumptions require a substantial degree of judgment.